Compound Butter Recipes

 Using compound butter can totally change the flavor of a dish.

 I like to make compound butters when I have guests over.
-It’s an easy way to add impact to a meal without spending a lot of money.
+It’s an easy way to add impact and extra flair to a meal without spending a lot of money.

 Most of the time, I have some fresh herb or spice on hand to flavor butter.
 What you choose to add to the butter doesn’t have to be fancy or expensive.
 Simply adding scallions and garlic or a bit of pesto can up the ante of any dish.